projectcapsule/capsule/docs/dev-guide.md

 7d50f1633555   kindest/node:v1.21.1   "/usr/local/bin/entr…"   About a minute ago   Up About a minute                             kind-capsule-worker
 ```

-## Folk & clone the repository
+## Fork & clone the repository

-The `folk-clone-contribute-pr` flow is common for contributing to OSS projects like Kubernetes, Capsule.
+The `fork-clone-contribute-pr` flow is common for contributing to OSS projects like Kubernetes, Capsule.

-Let's assume you've folked it into your GitHub namespace, say `myuser`, and then you can clone it with Git protocol.
+Let's assume you've forked it into your GitHub namespace, say `myuser`, and then you can clone it with Git protocol.
 Do remember to change the `myuser` to yours.

 ```sh
 $ git clone git@github.com:myuser/capsule.git && cd capsule
 ```

-It's a good practice to add the upsteam as the remote too so we can easily fetch and merge the upstream to our folk:
+It's a good practice to add the upsteam as the remote too so we can easily fetch and merge the upstream to our fork:

 ```sh
 $ git remote add upstream https://github.com/clastix/capsule.git